 What sorts of things do you buy?

 Rocktown Music buys all sorts of used musical instruments, gear, accessories, media, and parts.
 We buy items in all conditions, from all brands, and of all levels of quality, regardless of where it was originally purchased.
 If it is musical, we will buy it.
-Just to jog your memory of things you may have lying around your home- we buy all instruments including band and orchestra instruments, ethnic and folk instruements, and of course guitars, basses and drums.
-We also buy amplifiers, PA, pedals, rack gear, music books and videos, cases, gigbags, cables, microphones, stands, straps, and much more.
+Just to jog your memory of things you may have lying around your home – we buy all instruments including band and orchestra instruments, ethnic and folk instruments, and of course guitars, basses and drums.
+We also buy amplifiers, PA, pedals, rack gear, music books, cases, cables, microphones, stands, straps, and much more.

 Do I need an appointment?

 Appointments are not usually required.
 However, if you are traveling from a far distance or your item is particularly rare, obscure, or valuable (say, worth over $1000), an appointment might be a good idea since only certain people on staff are authorized to buy these items.
 In the event that the right person is not on staff when you do stop in, you are welcome to leave your item to be appraised and returned later to negotiate a sale or trade.
 Your instrument will be secure and insured and you will get a claim ticket while it is left at the store.

 To make an appointment, please call (320) 257-7676 during regular hours or email us at email@example.com.

 How old do I have to be to sell, trade, or consign?